 HOW A HARASSMENT DEFENSE ATTORNEY FROM ELDI CAN HELP WITH A WORKPLACE HARASSMENT INVESTIGATION

-ELDI helps employers get their anti-harassment policies into compliance, and certainly the best practice is to get a strong policy in place immediately.
+ELDI helps employers get their anti-harassment policies into human resources compliance, and certainly the best practice is to get a strong policy in place immediately.
 Sometimes problems arise before an employer understands or is able to have its anti-harassment policy updated.
 Whether your anti-harassment policy is new, outdated, or non-existent, a harassment defense attorney from ELDI helps employers conduct the workplace harassment investigation or discrimination claim so that the employer/supervisor can stay out and protect the employer/supervisor from additional allegations.
 The “universe” of harassment and discrimination claims remains full of pitfalls for employers and when faced with a claim, the best thing that employers can do is take a step back and have a third party take over.
 ELDI will conduct a fair investigation, provide the employer with a summary of its investigation, and make recommendations on how to proceed which are balanced and take into account both the risk of liability and an employer’s business needs.
 A harassment defense attorney from ELDI will help you build a strong foundation for an effective defense and minimize tremendous risk.
 Proactive, pragmatic problem solving is the key to ELDI’s approach.
 Contact us today to learn how we can help.